Crsk/unquotemail/README.md

 # UnquoteMail

 TypeScript port of [unquotemail](https://github.com/getfernand/unquotemail) - parse HTML/text emails and extract only the new message content, removing quoted replies.
-This fork adds markdown output support.
+This fork adds markdown output support and performance optimizations.

 ## Installation